-Joshua J. Dubbelde joined Samuels Miller in 2011.
+Joshua J. Dubbelde joined Samuels Miller in 2011 and became a partner with the firm in January 2017.
 He graduated with honors from the University of Illinois College of Law in 2011, having previously received a B.S. in Bioengineering from the University of Illinois at Urbana-Champaign in 2004.
 He is licensed to practice law in the State of Illinois and also admitted to practice before the U.S. District Court for the Central District of Illinois.
-Joshua’s practice includes most areas of civil litigation and transactional work, including, notably, wills, trusts, and other estate planning; probate, trust, and estate administration; real estate disputes and transactions; and business formation, advice, and dissolution.